Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: The energy space and the linear propagator

 is introduced.
 It follows that $(\Eb,d_{\Eb}')$ is connected.
 Relying on the decomposition of elements of $\Eb$ provided by \cite[Theorem 1.8]{Gerard08}, one can show that $(\Eb,d_{\Eb}')$ is separable.
 If one only requires continuity of the solution map with respect to this weakened topology, the proof of Proposition \ref{prop:localWP} can be simplified.
 This metric has widely been used in the study of the stability of special solutions for $d=1$.
-We refer to \cite{KochLiao}, where the authors introduce new energy spaces for \eqref{eq:GP} and $d=1$ in order to tackle global well-posedness in the energy space at $H^s$-regularity. \end{remark}
+We refer to \cite{KochLiao}, where the authors introduce new energy spaces for \eqref{eq:GP} and $d=1$ in order to tackle global well-posedness in the energy space at $H^s$-regularity. \end{remark} \begin{proof} We start by showing that there exists $C>0$ such that